Jeep Cherokee Insurance Rates

 | Wyoming | $1,434 | -$176 | -10.9% |

-Choosing high deductibles could save up to $600 every year, while buying higher liability limits will push rates upward.
-Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $468 extra every 12 months.
+Choosing high deductibles could save up to $600 annually, while buying higher liability limits will increase rates.
+Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $468 extra every year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you may be forking out anywhere from $1,900 to $2,600 extra every year, depending on your age.
-A high-risk auto insurance policy can cost as much as 42% to 132% more than average.
+If you have a few points on your driving record or tend to cause accidents, you are probably paying at least $1,900 to $2,600 in extra premium every year, depending on your age.
+A high-risk auto insurance policy can cost from 42% to 132% more than average.
 View High Risk Driver Rates

-Because rates have so much variability, the best way to find out who has the cheapest auto insurance rates is to get quotes and see which company has the best rate.
-Every company uses a different rate calculation, so rate quotes will be varied from one company to the next.
+Because rates have so much variability, the only way to figure out your exact price is to get quotes from multiple companies.
+Every company uses a different rate calculation, and quoted rates will be varied from one company to the next.

 | Model Year | Comprehensive | Collision | Liability | Total Premium |